metacommunities/metacommunities/analysis/idea_log.md

 ## Mon 24 Apr 2017 13:40:31 BST
 - reading new book on commons and postcapitalism property -- would be good to reframe the ecological account around this;

+## Wed 26 Apr 2017 10:32:55 BST
+- reading Marcus on ethnography and prototyping, and his account of what Rabinow is doing seems really relevant to what I might be trying to get a feeling for in this project.
+TODO: look at Rabinow; and at intellectual instrumentalities with pragmatic intent.
+It comes from _Reconstruction in Philsophy_!
+I should know about it already.
+Stengers and Savransky's relevance book would also fit here.
+Requested this from the library ...